precog/backend.g8/README.md

 # create repo on github (see below)
 $ git push upstream master
 ```

+Note the workflow generation stage.
+This is very important, otherwise your project will not build!

 Once this is done, the only remaining step is to add the GitHub Actions secret for `ENCRYPTION_PASSWORD`.
 You can find the value for this in 1Password under the **Build Encryption Password** entry.
 Please note that there are no typos in this value, and you should just copy it exactly verbatim.